-As a UC Berkeley student studying public health, I spend a gross amount of time studying biology, chemistry and public policy.
-Although none of my classes ever speak about gluten or Celiacs directly, I am constantly able to relate what I am learning to my gluten free lifestyle.
+As a UC Berkeley student studying public health, I spend a significant amount of time studying biology, chemistry and public policy.
+Although none of my classes ever speak about gluten or Celiacs directly, I constantly relate what I am learning to my gluten free lifestyle.
 Sometimes the best way to make sure you are 100% gluten free is to go back to the basics: biology.

 Studying the respiratory system made me realize the real threat of airborne flour for a Celiac.
 It should not come as a surprise that we inhale dust and debris on a constant and regular basis.
 If flour is in the air then the people within that proximity will inhale it.
 So what is the big deal?
 Inhaled air goes directly to my lungs, not my intestines, so who cares?
 Inhaled debris, dust and flour enter the bronchial tubes and are then pushed away from the lungs by hair-like projections called cilia.
 The cilia, working in conjunction with the mucous lining of the passageways, remove debris by pushing it back into the throat where it is then swallowed.
 The debris only fully leaves the body once it is digested and excreted.